-The first semester for students who do not have the required academic background or who are accepted as mature students will be a qualifying semester.
-During the semester, students will not be permitted to participate in student ministry teams, collegiate sports requiring travel, or hold student offices.
+The first semester for students who do not have the required academic background for admission to the University or who are accepted as mature students will be a qualifying semester.
+To promote academic success, during the semester, students will not be permitted to participate in student ministry teams, collegiate sports requiring travel, or hold student offices.